 4. Alarm Relay

 Alarm Relay is a company focused on security monitoring.
 They can easily takeover just about any wired or wireless system for as low as $8.95/month.
 The catch?
 That’s the introductory price for landline monitoring.
 As we’ve discussed, landlines run the risk of being cut.
 If you want cellular monitoring, you’ll have to pay more per month and buy the cellular chip from a third-party manufacturer.
-We’ve outlined pricing and upgrades in our Alarm Relay review.
+We’ve outlined the features offered by them in our Alarm Relay review.

 Option 3: Converting To DIY Self-Monitoring